fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_exponential.md

 ### Return value

-The result is a scalar or rank one array with a size of `array_size`, and as the same type of `lambda`.
+The result is a scalar or rank one array with a size of `array_size`, and has the same type of `lambda`.

 ### Example